sportsdataverse/sportyR/CONTRIBUTING.md

 ### Scouting Reports - Bugs and Feature Suggestions

 Like any good sports organization, `sportyR` does its best to scout for itself and solve problems before they become problems.
 Given a tough test, problems are sure to arise.
 They can be overcome in their next match, however, by making use of good scouting (bug) reports.
-Please create an [Issue](https://github.com/rossdrucker/sportyR/issues) when you find something that needs to be fixed.
+Please create an [Issue](https://github.com/sportsdataverse/sportyR/issues) when you find something that needs to be fixed.
 Here's a good general guide to follow for creating one:

-1) Please double check the [README](https://www.github.com/rossdrucker/sportyR) and the [Issues](https://github.com/rossdrucker/sportyR/issues) pages to be sure that your problem hasn't already been solved.
+1) Please double check the [README](https://www.github.com/sportsdataverse/sportyR) and the [Issues](https://github.com/sportsdataverse/sportyR/issues) pages to be sure that your problem hasn't already been solved.
 This isn't meant to stop you from reporting your problem, but rather to be sure that it's a new one so it can be properly addressed.

 2) Title your issue with a clear description of what you're looking for.
 Titling your Issue "This is weird..." doesn't give as good of an idea of what you're after as titling your Issue "NCAA Football hashmarks are out of place."
-Even better if you can prefix your Issue with `bug` or `feature-request`
+Even better if you can prefix/tag your Issue with `bug` or `feature-request`

 3) Spend some time creating a detailed explanation, with a reproducible example, of the problem you're having.
 Without being able to understand the issue, it's even harder to find what's causing it to occur.
 Do your best to make sure your code is well-formatted and easy for others to read: